andrewc26/P2Wildcats/README.md

 https://docs.google.com/document/d/1SOJ9NIcBcs_JgxbmhQpfNp5UvPgIRAXqdzKQGvdFSLw/edit#

 # Journals
+Andrew and Travis Journal Link: https://docs.google.com/document/d/1Rn2xLqRm99J29nrHp6zhihUfQyBIgqrA3u0H1DxFc5c/edit

+Anthony and Nick Journal Link: https://docs.google.com/document/d/1H_rkU8QGBcCwCwj6Ia5sylhfVicfE1cv6_J8-KukuZM/edit

-- Used to keep track of what is completed or worked on each week as well as our comments/grades for each other:
+- Used to keep track of what is completed or worked on each week as well as our comments/grades for each other.
-Andrew and Travis Journal Link: https://docs.google.com/document/d/1Rn2xLqRm99J29nrHp6zhihUfQyBIgqrA3u0H1DxFc5c/edit Anthony and Nick Journal Link: https://docs.google.com/document/d/1H_rkU8QGBcCwCwj6Ia5sylhfVicfE1cv6_J8-KukuZM/edit